-In the event that Parents decide to withdraw their child from care, Parents must provide one (1) month written notice.
+In the event that Parents decide to withdraw their child from care, Parents are required to provide one (1) month written notice.
 In lieu of this notice, Parents will be charged for 20 working days care at the non-base fee rate.
-(See non-base fee examples above).
+(See non-base fee examples above)